Petahhh/to-book-club/working-effectively-with-legacy-code/chapter-04-the-seam-model.md

 always need to slightly change a program's behaviour in order to add helpful tests to it.

-If we model programs as documents, we tend to think that modifying their source code is the only way to change their behaviour - but we have already established that editing untested code is risky.
+If we model programs as _documents_, we tend to think that modifying their source code is the only way to change their behaviour - but we have already established that editing untested code is risky.

-The seam model is about having a more fluent understanding of the ways a program's behaviour is determined, in order to add tests without undue risk.
+Thinking in terms of _seams_ offers a more fluent understanding of the ways a program's behaviour is determined, in order to add tests without undue risk.

 ## Seams